learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 If we want to change another element that's close to the element that we've just changed, we have to start from the root of the tree and walk all the way to the bottom again!
 What a drag.

-In the next section, we'll find a better way of focusing on a sub-tree, one that allows us to efficiently switch focus to sub-trees that are nearby.
+In the next section, we'll find a better way of focusing on a subtree, one that allows us to efficiently switch focus to subtrees that are nearby.

 ## A trail of breadcrumbs {#a-trail-of-breadcrumbs}

 ![whoop dee doo](assets/images/zippers/bread.png){.right width=321 height=250}

-Okay, so for focusing on a sub-tree, we want something better than just a list of directions that we always follow from the root of our tree.
+Okay, so for focusing on a subtree, we want something better than just a list of directions that we always follow from the root of our tree.
 Would it help if we start at the root of the tree and move either left or right one step at a time and sort of leave breadcrumbs?
 That is, when we go left, we remember that we went left and when we go right, we remember that we went right.
 Sure, we can try that.